moetunes/Nextwm/README.md

 ###Recent Changes
 --------------

-19/2/12

-  * Desktop switcher can show number of open windows on unfocused desktops and in fullscreen mode
-  * Option to show number of windows open in the desktop switcher in the config and rc file

-12/2/12

-  * Added number of open windows to focused desktop in fullscreen mode
-  * Clicking on the current desktop in the switcher will focus the next window
+8/3/12

+  * Added option in the config and rc files for opening new window at the top or bottom of the stack when using attach aside